adarshbalu/twilio_flutter/README.md

 # Twilio Flutter

-A Flutter package for both android and iOS which helps developers with Twilio API services.
+A Dart package for both android and iOS which helps developers with Twilio API services.
+This Dart Package can be integrated into any Flutter application to make use of Twilio API.

 ## Features